PowerLabs-NZ/EloquentEncryption/README.md

 Usually, you would use [Laravel's Encrypter](https://laravel.com/docs/8.x/encryption) to encrypt the data, but this has the limitation of using the `app:key` as the private secret.
 As the app key also secures session/cookie data, it is [advised that you rotate this every so often](https://tighten.co/blog/app-key-and-you/) - if you're storing encrypted data using this method you have to decrypt it all first and re-encrypt whenever this is done.
 Therefore this package improves on this by creating a separate and stronger encryption process allowing you to rotate the app:key.
 This allows for a  level of security of sensitive model data within your Laravel application and your database.

-If you don't want to use RSA keys, then I have another package [Eloquent AES](https://github.com/RichardStyles/eloquent-aes) which uses a separate key `eloquent_key` to encrypt using AES-256-CBC.

 ## Installation

 This package requires Laravel 8.x or higher.